Dear Bill and Jill,

 We received your cheerful Christmas letter a few days ago, and the wonderful card.
 I didn't know Armani made cards, much less out of gold leaf.

-I was sorry to hear about your new Lexus getting scratched in the cruise ship parking lot.
+I was sorry to hear about your new Mercedes getting scratched in the cruise ship parking lot.
 Life can be so cruel sometimes.
 Good thing you put the car in a garage during that six week Orient tour.

 We've had a few car problems ourselves.
 The duct tape on the radiator hose gave out in traffic a while ago, and the engine seized before we could make it to an exit.
 We tried to take it back to the Yugo dealership, but it's now a video rental store.
 Ken has a manual and thinks he can fix it, if he can find an English-Yugoslavian dictionary.